Wolseley 60 hp

-The Wolseley 60 hp or Type C was a British liquid-cooled V-8 aero engine that first ran in 1910, it was designed and built by Wolseley Motors.
+The Wolseley 60 hp or Type C was a British liquid-cooled V8 aero engine that first ran in 1910, it was designed and built by Wolseley Motors.
 The engine featured water-cooled exhaust ports and employed a 20 lb (9 kg) flywheel.
 During an official four-hour test the engine produced an average of 55 horsepower (41 kW).
 A larger capacity variant known as the 80 hp or Type B used an internal camshaft and propeller reduction gear.